Overview

 This Graduate Certificate in Online Teaching and Learning program provides a solid foundation in learning, evaluation, and instructional theories related to online learning and the creation of effective online courses.
 You will gain experience with a broad range of technology tools commonly used in online education with multiple opportunities to apply this knowledge in authentic online instructional settings relevant to your current or intended careers.

-Throughout this Graduate Certificate in Online Teaching and Learning program, the emphasis is not on “one best way” to teach online, but rather on developing a deep understanding of online learning and learners, a wide-range of instructional tools and strategies, and the skills to choose critically among these to best teach diverse learners in a variety of online formats.
+Throughout this Graduate Certificate in Online Teaching and Learning program, the emphasis is not on “one best way” to teach online, but rather on developing a deep understanding of online learning and learners, a wide range of instructional tools and strategies, and the skills to choose critically among these to best teach diverse learners in a variety of online formats.

-Upgrade your teaching skills in with the Graduate Certificate in Online Teaching and Learning program and make a greater contribution to your chosen profession.
+Upgrade your teaching skills with the Graduate Certificate in Online Teaching and Learning program and make a greater contribution to your chosen profession.

 Accreditations